haosulab/ManiSkill/docs/source/user_guide/concepts/controllers.md

 ## Deep Dive Example of the Franka Emika Panda Robot Controllers:

-To help detail how controllers work in detail, below we explain with formulae how the controllers are controlling the root in simulation.
+To help detail how controllers work in detail, below we explain with formulae how the controllers are controlling the robot in simulation.

 ### Terminology